 - 3 x (4x200m @ 800/1500m pace, with 100m jog recovery – aiming to run the recovery in same time as the 200m interval), 3-5 min easy recovery between sets

-High Intensity Interval Training and the risk of overtraining
+HIIT Training and the risk of overtraining

-The general recommendation is that high intensity interval training sessions should make up approximately 5-15% of total training volume (Jemma et al., 2005; Neumann et al., 2000; Bompa, 1999; Daniels, 1998; Lindsay et al., 1996).
+The general recommendations are that high intensity training sessions should make up approximately 5-15% of total training volume (Jemma et al., 2005; Neumann et al., 2000; Bompa, 1999; Daniels, 1998; Lindsay et al., 1996).

 It is generally recommended that two HIIT sessions and one tempo/threshold session should be the weekly upper limit, if you are trying to reduce the risk of overtraining.
 In addition you may wish to ensure that at least one of your weekly HIIT sessions is a submaximal session (e.g. 90-95% VO2max).